hussain033/Phishing-Url-Detection/README.md

 ## Results

 The developed model achieves an accuracy rate of about 80% on unseen data.
 This high accuracy demonstrates the model's proficiency in detecting Phishing urls .

-## Conclusion

-The Leaf Image Classification project provides an effective solution for plant species identification.
-By leveraging transfer learning with MobileNet_v2 and applying data augmentation, the model achieves an impressive accuracy rate.
-This system serves as a valuable tool for users seeking to identify and learn about plants.

-## Contribution

-Our immediate focus is on expanding the project's capabilities to encompass a wide array of leaf species.
-While it currently excels at recognizing 12 different species, our ultimate goal is for it to become the primary tool for recognizing a wide range of leaves.